Sailing Scenes is essentially me – David Harding. I'm a sailor, a journalist and a boat boat-tester for the yachting

 You couldn't do this sort of work without being a sailor.
 That's how I started and I used to take it quite seriously, winning the odd national championship in dinghy classes and helming yachts to podium places in events such as the Round the Island Race.
 I was also persuaded to skipper and helm the PBO entry in the Marine Industry Regatta a few times.
 We even came out on top on one occasion, in a fleet of 40-odd Sunsail 37s featuring plenty of rock stars.
 I still race at both club and championship level when time allows, and was part of the crew that won IRC Class 5 in Cowes Week 2016.

-Outside the boating world, I photograph landscapes, animals, social events and even weddings by special request.
+Outside the boating world, I photograph social events, weddings (by arrangement), landscapes and animals.

 Publications: Yachting Monthly, Yachts and Yachting, PBO, Classic Sailor, Water Craft, Yachting World, Boat International, Classic Boat, Dorset Life.